raganwald-deprecated/homoiconic/2009-04-17/eggs.md

 We need the eggs
 ===

 > It was great programming Ruby again and I realized what a terrific language it was and how much fun it was just knowing it and I thought of that old joke, you know, the, this, this guy goes to a psychiatrist and says, 'Doc, uh, my brother's crazy, he thinks he's a chicken,' and uh, the doctor says, 'well why don't you turn him in?'
 And the guy says, 'I would, but I need the eggs.'
-Well, I guess that's pretty much now how I feel about languages.
-You know, they're totally irrational and crazy and absurd and, but uh, I guess we keep going through it...because...most of us need the eggs.
+Well, I guess that's pretty much now how I feel about programming.
+You know, it's totally irrational and crazy and absurd and, but uh, I guess we keep going through it...because...most of us need the eggs.

 (With apologies to [Woody Allen](http://www.youtube.com/watch?v=W-M3Q2zhGd4 "YouTube - Annie Hall ending"))